Minor projects

 The work will be carried out between 7am - 5pm Monday to Friday, and 7am - 1pm on Saturday.

-The work is scheduled to start on Monday 17 March 2025 and should be completed within 3 weeks, weather permitting.
+The work is scheduled to commence on Monday 7 April 2025 and will be completed within 3 weeks, weather permitting.

-Works should be completed in the next 2 weeks, weather permitting
+Works should be completed by the end of April 2025, weather permitting

 As part of Woollahra Council’s Play Space Strategy 2023 Program, Council is upgrading the playground in Spring Street Reserve, Paddington.